 If you are self-employed, you can find the tax information that the Danish tax agency has received about you in E-tax for individuals under "Skatteoplysninger" (Tax information).

 Obligation to declare your foreign income in your country of residence

 Your must declare to the tax administration in your country of residence that you have income and assets abroad.
-You must give the information on foreign income and assets in your tax return.

 Exchange of information between the tax authorities